 Bi Polar Depression - somebody with Bi Polar Disorder who is experiencing a low or a depressive period with the symptoms of major depressive disorder.

 Psychotic Depression - symptoms of major depression and psychotic symptoms.

 Premenstural Dysphoric Disorder - symptoms of depression at the beginning of menstrual cycle - may also have anxiety, mood swings, and/or feel overwhelmed.

-Seasonal Affective Disorder - see separate page.
+Seasonal Affective Disorder - see below.

 Depression is often misunderstood by society adding to the existing feelings of loneliness and isolation.
 I have been working with individuals battling depression for many years and I never cease to be amazed by the dedication, perseverance, and resiliency of the human spirit to bring itself from a dark place to one full of love and light.
 I remain passionate about supporting individuals on this journey.